Köprülü Mehmed Pasha

 Köprülü Mehmed Pasha (كپرولی محمد پاشا, Köprülü Mehmet Paşa, /tr/; Mehmed Pashë Kypriljoti or Qyprilliu, also called Mehmed Pashá Rojniku; c.
-1575, Roshnik,– 31 October 1661, Edirne) was Grand Vizier of the Ottoman Empire and founding patriarch of the Köprülü political dynasty.
+1575, Roshnik,– 31 October 1661, Edirne) was Grand Vizier of the Ottoman Empire of Albanian origin and founding patriarch of the Köprülü political dynasty.
 He helped rebuild the power of the empire by rooting out corruption and reorganizing the Ottoman army.
 As he introduced these changes, Köprülü also expanded the borders of the empire, defeating the Cossacks, the Hungarians, and most impressively, the Venetians.
 Köprülü's effectiveness was matched by his reputation.

 Biography

 Early life

-He was born in the village of Roshnik in the Sanjak of Berat, Albania to Albanian parents.
+He was born in the village of Roshnik in the Sanjak of Berat, Albania to ethnic Albanian parents.

 Rise through the imperial service

 He eventually rose to the rank of pasha and was appointed the beylerbey (provincial governor) of the Trebizond Eyalet in 1644.
 Mehmed Pasha's early rise was facilitated by his participation in patronage networks with other Albanians in the Ottoman administration.
 His main patron was the Albanian Grand Vizier Kemankeş Kara Mustafa Pasha who secured Köprülü Mehmed's appointment as mirahor.

 Later he was to rule the provinces of Eğri in 1647, of Karaman in 1648, and of Anatolia in 1650.
 He served as vizier of the divan for one week in 1652 before being dismissed due to the constant power struggle within the palace.

-In 1656, the political situation in Ottoman Empire was critical.
+In 1656, the political situation in the Ottoman Empire was critical.
 The war in Crete against the Venetians was still continuing.
-The Ottoman Navy under Kapudan Pasha (grand admiral) Kenan Pasha, in May 1656, was defeated by the Venetian and Maltese navy at the Battle of Dardanelles (1656) and the Venetian navy continued the blockade of the Çanakkale Straits cutting the Ottoman army in Crete from Constantinople, the state capital.
+The Ottoman Navy under Kapudan Pasha (grand admiral) Kenan Pasha, in May 1656, was defeated by the Venetian and Maltese navy at the Battle of Dardanelles (1656) and the Venetian navy continued the blockade of the Çanakkale Straits, cutting the Ottoman army in Crete from Constantinople, the state capital.
 There was a political plot to unseat the reigning Sultan Mehmed IV led by important viziers including the Grand Mufti (Şeyhülislam) Hocazade Mesut Efendi.
 This plot was discovered, and the plotters were executed or exiled.
-The Mother Sultana Turhan Hatice conducted consultations and the most favored candidate for the post of Grand Vizier came out as the old and retired but experienced Köprülü Mehmed Pasha.
+The Valide Sultana (sultan's mother) Turhan Hatice conducted consultations and the most favored candidate for the post of Grand Vizier came out as the old and retired but experienced Köprülü Mehmed Pasha.